zyx/manual/VoltageStandards.md

 # Voltage Standards

 In Rack, input and output values carried by patch cables are in voltage units (V).
-You can measure absolute voltage levels using modules like Fundamental Scope.
+You can measure absolute voltage levels using modules like VCV Scope.

 Rack attempts to model Eurorack standards as accurately as possible, but this is a problem for two reasons: there are very few actual "standards" in Eurorack (The only rule is that you can always find a module which breaks the rule), and there are a few differences between digital (finite sample rate) and analog (infinite sample rate).